- Bandwidth

 - Upload Speed

-- The rate at which data is transferred from your device to the internet, typically measured in Mbps (megabits per second).
+- The rate at which data is transferred from your device to the internet, measured in Mbps.
+Critical for video calls, live streaming, cloud backups, and online gaming.
+Usually slower than download speed in residential connections.

 - VPN (Virtual Private Network)